Environmental Research Infrastructure landscape

 In 2002, the Commission and the EU member states created European Strategy Forum on Research Infrastructures (ESFRI) to support a “coherent and strategy-led approach to policy-making on research infrastructures in Europe.”
 This process paved the pay towards creating, developing and evaluating pan-European research infrastructures, with ESFRI Roadmap as a key instrument.

-The ESFRI Roadmap identifies projects for implementation of new research infrastructures (or major upgrade on existing ones), based on their scientific excellence, pan-European relevance, and socio-economic impact.
-A growing number of countries have prepared national roadmaps in order to prioritize the national and pan-European RIs, using the ESFRI Roadmap as a reference.
+The ESFRI Roadmap identifies projects for implementation of new research infrastructures (or major upgrade on existing ones), based on their scientific excellence, pan-European relevance and, the newly considered, socio-economic impact.
+A growing number of countries have prepared national roadmaps in order to prioritize the national and pan-European research infrastructures, using the ESFRI Roadmap as a reference.
 This helps the countries to define their national budgets, facilitate the political support and to allow a long-term financial commitment.

 The ESFRI roadmap is an ongoing process.
-Nine research infrastructures from the environmental field were included in the last update of the roadmap in 2010, and some of the ecology-related infrastructures (e.g. ANAEE and EMBRC ) were also included from the Biological and Medical Science field.
-The next update of the roadmap will be launched in 2016.
+Twelve research infrastructures from the environmental field were included in the last update of the roadmap in 2016, and some of the ecology-related infrastructures, for example, Research Infrastructure for experimental manipulation of managed and unmanaged terrestrial and aquatic ecosystems (ANAEE, www.anaee.com), and European Marine Biological Resource Centre (EMBRC, www.embrc.eu), were also included from the Biological and Medical Science field.
+The next update of the roadmap will be launched in 2018.